building5/simply-ansible/docs/simply-ansible-getting-started.marp.md

 # Modules

-Modules are the programs that Ansible executes directly on remote hosts.
+Programs that Ansible executes directly on remote hosts.

  * Ansible ships with >600 modules.
  * [Custom modules](http://docs.ansible.com/ansible/developing_modules.html) can be loaded in the `./library` directory.